Home » Event » 2025 Innovation & Research Forum

 2025 Innovation & Research Forum

-Learn about the latest in family medicine research and innovations and see how the findings can translate into clinical practice.
-Submit your own work to share and receive valuable feedback.
+Learn about the latest in family medicine research and innovation and see how findings can translate to clinical practice.
+Present your work and receive valuable feedback.

 Saturday, March 8, 2025